Philip-Spaeth/LiftX/README.md

 ## Contact

-For questions or suggestions, please contact the project maintainer at [yphilipspaeth@outlook.de](mailto:philipspaeth@outlook.de).
+For questions or suggestions, please contact the project maintainer at [philipspaeth@outlook.de](mailto:philipspaeth@outlook.de).